 It can be overwhelming with so many retailers and promotions, but that's where our deal expertise comes in.
 We go through every retailer to pick out the very best Black Friday deals so you can make sure you're getting the lowest price available.
 We also keep a live list of the best Black Friday sales from all the top online retailers, so you can easily jump to the offer you want.

 If you don't want to wait till November to shop for Black Friday deals, check our dedicated tech deals page that we keep updated a few times a week in the lead up to Black Friday, our best Amazon Australia deals page or even our dedicated location for the best eBay Australia tech deals.

 When will we see official Black Friday deals?

 Good question.
 With a move to the competitive arena of online sales, we're going to be seeing more retailers on the web than ever, and with Amazon leading the charge, there's going to be some fierce price wars come November.
 That will likely work in your favour, with plenty of retailers vying for the lowest price on the latest gadgets.

-In 2020 we saw the vast majority of Black Friday deals moving online because of the pandemic and it looks like this year might be the same as well.
+In 2020 we saw the vast majority of Black Friday deals moving online because of the pandemic and that trend is still in place.
 Keep your eyes peeled for early Black Friday teaser deals about a week – maybe two – in advance as retailers will likely want to pique your interest.
-However, the discounts may not be impressive, which will happen about two to three days before the official Black Friday date.
+However, the discounts may not be impressive, but expect them to drop about two to three days before the official Black Friday date.